rdkcentral/firebolt-certification-app/docs/Execution.md

 Send requests with custom parameters and verify responses against predefined data sets for targeted testing.

-## Supported Modes of Execution
+## Supported Modes of communication

 ### Background

-Different modes of execution offer flexibility in test approach, tailored to specific testing needs.
+Different modes of communication offer flexibility in test approach, tailored to specific testing needs.

 ### Setup and Usage